udayakumar-s/ej2-angular-docs/ej2-angular/getting-started/ionic.md

 domainurl: ##DomainURL##
 ---

-# Ionic with Angular Getting started component
+# Getting Started for Ionic with Angular

 This document helps you to create a simple Angular application with `Ionic Framework` and `Syncfusion Angular UI components`.